McShare/xenforo-markdown/README.md

 - markdown-it

-The markdown rendering ability is provided by [markdown-it](https://github.com/markdown-it/markdown-it), so please make sure markdown-it is loaded before `xenforo-markdown`, too.
+The markdown rendering ability is provided by [markdown-it](https://github.com/markdown-it/markdown-it).
+Please make sure markdown-it is loaded before `xenforo-markdown`.

+- Prism

+The highlighting ability is provided by [Prism](https://prismjs.com) and it is not optional.
+Please make sure Prism is loaded before `xenforo-markdown`.

 ## Usage